KEN8900/My_UVM_Projects/README.md

 EDA used for simulation testbench: Synopsys VCS with DVE and Synopsys Verdi

-EDA expected for formal property verification: Synopsys VC Formal or Cadence JasperGold
+EDA expected for formal property verification: Synopsys VC Formal or Cadence JasperGold (I do not have access to them now so just expected)

 EDA used for UVM: Synopsys VCS with DVE and Synopsys Verdi